mdavis332/terraform-aws-docker/README.md

 ```

 4. Adjust _variables.tf_
-  - isp_cidr.default = "<a trusted CIDR corresponding to your ISP or netrange>"
+  - isp_cidr.default = "< trusted CIDR corresponding to your ISP or netrange>"
-  - aws-region.default = "<your preferred region>"
+  - aws-region.default = "< preferred region>"
-  - subnet_id.default = "<an existing subnet id within an AWS VPC that exists, to which the EC2 instance will be deployed>"
+  - subnet_id.default = "< an existing subnet id within an AWS VPC that exists, to which the EC2 instance will be deployed>"
-  - aws_amis.default = "<map of ami(s) by AWS region>"
+  - aws_amis.default = "< map of ami(s) by AWS region>"

 5. Initialize terraform: ``` terraform init ```
 6. Terraform plan: ``` terraform plan -out=tf.plan ```